-The M2 has steadily wormed its way into our affections on evo.
-The original, powered by a tuned version of the N55 straight six, was a good car, a desirable car, but one that lacked the polish of the best creations from the M stable, particularly in the dynamics department.
-That all changed with the arrival of the M2 Competition in 2018, which dropped the full-house S55 engine from the M3/M4 under the bonnet, albeit detuned to 404bhp, along with various chassis upgrades.
+The M2 had to steadily worm its way into our affections on evo.
+The original version from 2015 was powered by a tuned version of the N55 straight-six, and was a good car, a desirable car, but one that lacked the polish of the best creations from the M stable, particularly in the dynamics department.
+That all changed with the arrival of the M2 Competition in 2018, which dropped in the full-house S55 engine from an F80 M3 under the bonnet, albeit detuned to 404bhp, along with various chassis upgrades.

 Suddenly the little muscle-bound M car had the guts to go with its unquestionably butch looks.
 Can the CS, building upon the Competition’s recipe, maximise that potential – and justify its strong pricing at the same time?

-A remap and a new exhaust and we’re back to M3/M4 Competition spec for the S55, which means a rousing 444bhp.
-Yes, there have been slightly more powerful versions of this motor (M4/M3 CS and M4 GTS, in fact), but that number still feels like a lot in a small car, albeit not an especially light one; at 1,550kg, it’s only a hefty lunch lighter than an M4.
+A remap and a new exhaust took it back to F80 M3 Competition spec for the S55, which meant a rousing 444bhp.
+Yes, there had been slightly more powerful versions of this motor (M4/M3 CS and M4 GTS, in fact), but the number still felt like a lot in a small car, albeit not an especially light one; at 1,550kg, it’s only a hefty lunch lighter than a period F82 M4.

-The usual two gearbox choices are available for the CS: a six-speed manual (buy it) and a seven-speed M-DCT twin clutch box (buy the six-speed manual), the manual car enjoying a slight weight advantage.
-Unlike the Competition, BMW UK expects nearly a half of all sales to be for the three pedal car with the CS, a reflection of its enthusiast ethos.
-So far, the percentage has been even higher.
+The usual two gearbox choices were available for the CS: a six-speed manual and a seven-speed M-DCT twin-clutch box, the manual car enjoying a slight weight advantage.
+Unlike the Competition, BMW UK expected nearly a half of all sales to be for the three pedal car with the CS, a reflection of its enthusiast ethos.
+The percentage was even higher.

-Having said that, it’s no surprise that the DCT car is quicker off the line, reaching 62mph from rest in just 4.0 seconds, two tenths quicker than the manual-equipped car.
+Having said that, it was no surprise that the DCT car was quicker off the line, reaching 62mph from rest in just 4.0 seconds, two tenths quicker than the manual-equipped car.
 Top speed for both variants is 174mph.

-The CS treatment for the M2 consists of much more than just a bit more power.
-The car is no lighter than the Competition due to its increased technical content (adaptive damping, for example), but helping to offset that is a carbon fibre bonnet and roof, the former featuring a large vent to assist engine cooling and to reduce aerodynamic pressure at the front of the car.
-Carbon is also used for the rear diffuser, wing mirrors, the front splitter and a ducktail-style rear spoiler, all of which give the CS even more visual aggression.
+The CS treatment for the M2 consisted of much more than just a bit more power.
+The car was no lighter than the Competition due to its increased technical content (adaptive damping, for example), but helping to offset that was a carbon fibre bonnet and roof, the former featuring a large vent to assist engine cooling and to reduce aerodynamic pressure at the front of the car.
+Carbon was also used for the rear diffuser, wing mirrors, the front splitter and a ducktail-style rear spoiler, all of which gave the CS even more visual aggression.
 It’s the kind of car once seen you can’t stop looking at; a car you can never not look back at having parked up and walked away.

-The CS gains BMW’s adaptive damping setup offering three modes: Comfort, Sport and Sport+.
-This is accompanied by three modes for the engine and the steering, plus a halfway house M mode for the stability control, as well as everything ‘off’.
-Talking of which, the active M rear diff has been tweaked, along with the suspension geometry in general, while there are larger brakes plus the option of carbon-ceramic discs (not cheap at £6,250).
+The CS gained BMW’s adaptive damping setup offering three modes: Comfort, Sport and Sport+.
+This was accompanied by three modes for the engine and the steering, plus a halfway house M mode for the stability control, as well as everything ‘off’.
+Talking of which, the active M rear diff was also tweaked, along with the suspension geometry in general, while there were larger brakes plus the option of carbon-ceramic discs (not cheap at £6,250).